 Allowable income and expenses are directly related to the production of a commodity.
 The income and expenses you reported on your tax form are used to calculate your production margin.

 To reflect any changes in the value of your inventory, inventory adjustments are calculated and added to your production margin.
 Fair market values are used to value your inventory adjustments.
+The minimum reference margin is 70 per cent of your average of production margins.
+Your reference margin is now guaranteed to be at least the 70 per cent minimum – no matter how low your expenses are.

 Calculating your reference margin